 - Ensure water sanitizer level is correct

 In the interests of your health and well-being it is strongly recommended you observe the following when using spas and pools:

-- Shower and wash thoroughly with soap before entering the pool or spa
+- Shower and wash thoroughly with soap before entering the spa

-- If you have any type of infection please consider the health of others by not using the pool or spa
+- If you have any type of infection please consider the health of others by not using the spa.

-- Avoid swallowing water whilst using the pool or spa
+- Avoid swallowing water while using the spa.

 - Please do not allow pets to swim in the pool or spa